thedevarchive/shieldalert-security-dashboard/README.md

 # How to Use

 Once the project is running, you will see the landing page (index.vue).
-Click on the links on the navigation bar to explore the website's features.
+Hover over the options on the navigation bar and click on a link to explore the website.

+## Tools

+You can find these under the Tools dropdown.

-## Password Checker
+### Password Checker

 Enter a password in the input box, and it will determine the strength of that password.
 The page features a status bar showing the password's strength, a checklist that lets you know how to strengthen your password and an estimate of how long it will take crack the password through brute force.

-## Phishing Quiz
+### Phishing Quiz

 Given a sample email, you will have to determine if it is a suspicious email or not.
 If you think it is "safe", click on "Looks safe".
 Otherwise, click on "Looks suspicious".

-## Link Checklist
+### Link Checklist

 Enter a link in the input box, and it will determine how suspicious the link is.
 This also shows a status bar of how suspicious the link is and a checklist of how many red flags the link has ticked.

 Disclaimer: This feature does not check for all possible suspicious terms, domain endings or misspelled websites.
 You may also need to verify the context and sender to ensure the link is not suspicious.

-## Breach Response Checklist
+### Breach Response Checklist

 This is a page that tells you what to do when any of your accounts have been compromised.
 Tick the boxes next to the actions you have taken.
 The page also has a progress bar determining how many steps you have completed on the checklist.

+## Courses

+Learn about cybersecurity through Courses.
+Select a course under the Course dropdown and read through the modules.

+Assessments to test your learning will be coming soon.

 # Features